lu-group/pinn-valve-tissue-parameters/README.md

 # A Noninvasive Method for Determining Elastic Parameters of Valve Tissue Using Physics-Informed Neural Networks

 The data and code for the paper [W. Wu, M. Daneker, C. Herz, H. Dewey, J.A.
 Weiss, A.M.
 Pouch, L. Lu & M.A.
 Jolley.
-A Noninvasive Method for Determining Elastic Properties of Valve Tissue Using Physics-Informed Neural Networks *Acta Biomaterialia*, 2025](https://arxiv.org/abs/2409.19081).
+A Noninvasive Method for Determining Elastic Properties of Valve Tissue Using Physics-Informed Neural Networks, *Acta Biomaterialia*, 2025](https://arxiv.org/abs/2409.19081).

 ## Data
 All data are in the folder [data](data).
 The name preceding ".npy" indicates the data for a specified example.
 For example, "HLHS_TV_data.npy" contains data for the HLHS tricuspid valve example.